Tiffany SummerscalesTitle: Associate Professor of Physics

-Tiffany Summerscales is an assistant professor of physics at Andrews University.
+Tiffany Summerscales is an associate professor of physics at Andrews University.
 She joined the faculty in 2006.

 Summerscales is currently a member of the LIGO Scientific Collaboration (LSC).
 She works on projects involving LIGO detector characterization and the problem of extracting gravitational wave information from a network of detectors.
 She also enjoys teaching physics courses and interacting with students.
 When not on campus, she likes kayaking and spending time with her husband, Rodney Summerscales.

 According to Einstein's theory of general relativity, mass curves spacetime.
 When the distribution of mass changes, the curvature must also change and that change spreads outwards through space like the ripples on a pond.
 These ripples, also called gravitational waves, are very faint.
 Only the most catastrophic events and massive objects in the universe are capable of producing gravitational waves of measurable strength.